Aerin Frankel: World Championships

-Frankel made her senior American national team debut at the 2019-20 Rivalry Series, picking up her first senior international win in December 2019.
-She was named to the American roster for the 2020 IIHF Women's World Championship before the Championship was cancelled due to the COVID-19 pandemic.
+Frankel made her senior American national team debut at the 2019–20 Rivalry Series, picking up her first senior international win in December 2019.
+She was named to the American roster for the 2020 IIHF Women's World Championship before the tournament was cancelled due to the COVID-19 pandemic.

-Frankel served as the primary goaltender at the 2023 IIHF Women's World Championship, where the United States captured gold.
-Over six games, Frankel earned a 5-0-1 record and compiled a .931% save percentage and 1.48 GAA average.
-Frankel earned a shutout in a 3–0 win over Germany in the quarterfinal round of the tournament.
-Frankel became the first U.S. women's goalie to start five consecutive games at an Olympics or worlds in 26 years.
+Frankel served as the primary goaltender at the 2023 IIHF Women's World Championship in Brampton, Ontario, where the United States captured the gold medal.
+Over six games, she earned a 5–0–1 record and compiled a .931 save percentage and 1.48 GAA.
+Frankel earned a shutout in a 3–0 victory over Germany in the quarterfinal round of the tournament.
+She became the first U.S. women's goaltender to start five consecutive games at an Olympics or World Championship in 26 years.
+The United States defeated Canada 6–3 in the gold medal game.